pmoschos/ImdbMovieSearch2023a/README.md

-# Movie Search App 🎥
+# Movie Search - Anroid Application 🎥

 ## Overview 🌟
 This Android application allows users to search for movies.
 Utilizing the IMDb API, it fetches and displays information about movies.
 Users can enter a movie title in the search field, and the app presents a list of relevant movies, complete with details like title, description, and image.